dhc4192/Country-Stats/country-stats/README.md

 ### Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!

 - _Add maps to each countries using a second source._
 - _Link my Project 1 (Currency Converter) into this project._